whaleclub/api/source/index.html.md

 Insufficient Balance | `403` You have insufficient available funds to open a position of this size.
 Limits Exceeded | `403` Submitting this position would exceed the active volume limit for this market.
 Position Max Exceeded | `403` You have too many positions that are active or pending.
 Please cancel or close some before opening more.
+Contract Invalid | `403` This contract is not available for this market.
+Perhaps try another contract type?
 Purchase Deadline Passed | `403` The purchase deadline has passed and this contract is no longer accepting new positions.
 Market Disabled | `403` Longs (or shorts) are temporarily disabled for this market.
 Market Closed | `403` This market is currently closed (e.g. on weekends for stocks) and not accepting new positions.